Howard Zinn, Art Shields, Black Antifascism: ALBA Events Draw Crowds

 Sidney Gurewitz, daughter of Helen Sobel, described another plaque to a relative of hers who fought in Spain.
 Chilean Ernesto Viscarra thanked Archie Brown and other Lincoln Brigade members of the ILWU for their stands against the US backed coup in Chile and for their opposition to the contras war against Nicaragua in the 1980s.

 The ALBA group also had a book table at the event.
 Peter Carroll displayed a galley proof of his new book of poems, Sketches from Spain, comprised of profiles of Lincoln Brigade vets.
-The table also featured Judith Berlowitz’s novel, Far From Home, about a German Jewish woman who goes to study science and medicine in Spain in the 1930s and becomes a nurse in the Spanish Civil War.
+The table also featured Judith Berlowitz’s novel, Home So Far Away, about a German Jewish woman who is in Spain working as a chemistry lab technician when she volunteers in the Spanish Civil War as a nurse and translator.